sagecrotown/Manipulation-Project/README.md

 Final project and report for robotic manipulation and locomotion class.
+Simulation can be visualized by running the Jupyter Notebook.
+Final report accessible in pdf.